Irene Solà

+Career and awards

 She has a degree in fine arts from the University of Barcelona and a master's in literature, film and visual culture from the University of Sussex.
 Her first book of poems, Bèstia (Galerada, 2012), was awarded the Amadeu Oller Poetry Prize and has been translated into English (as Beast, Shearsman Books, 2017).
 Her first novel, Els dics (The Dams, L'Altra Editorial, 2018), won the Documenta prize and was awarded a grant for literary creation by the Catalan Department of Culture.
 In 2018, she was a resident writer at the Alan Cheuse International Writers Center of George Mason University (Virginia, United States) and in late 2019 she was selected to participate in the Art Omi: Writers Ledig House programme (New York).

 In 2019, she was awarded the Premi Llibres Anagrama de Novel·la for Canto jo i la muntanya balla (When I Sing, Mountains Dance).
 The same year, she also received the Núvol Prize, and the Cálamo Prize for the Spanish edition of the book.
 In 2020, she won the European Union Prize for Literature and the Maria Àngels Anglada Prize.
 In 2022 the book was also shortlisted for the Warwick Prize for Women in Translation.
 In 2023 the book was shortlisted for the Oxford-Weidenfeld Translation Prize.
 In 2025 was awarded with the Europese Literatuurprijs 2025 for Et vaig donar els ulls i vas mirar les tenebres.